The AI Research Assistant: Promise, Peril, and a Proof of Concept: SHOULD WE ENCOURAGE HUMAN-CENTERED AI-ASSISTED SCHOLARLY WORK?

 This is clearly debatable (and even controversial).
 Some of us may disapprove of the idea, while others will embrace it.
 Historically, scholarly work has been human--human collaboration, and that has been the default model.

-We have long accepted citing mathematical software like Mathematica, MATLAB, or Maple when they perform symbolic manipulations.
-These tools execute algorithms programmed by humans, yet we don't credit them as coauthors.
+We have long accepted citing mathematical software and computer algebra systems like \texttt{Mathematica}, \texttt{MATLAB}, or \texttt{Maple} when they perform symbolic manipulations.
+These tools execute algorithms with precise syntax and problem encoding programmed by humans, yet we don't credit them as coauthors.
 Why?
 Because they are traditionally deterministic tools executing known procedures.

 LLMs are fundamentally different.
+They offer natural language interaction and can suggest solution strategies, but could make computational errors.
 They generate novel strategies, explore unexpected proof directions, and sometimes produce insights that surprise even expert users.
 The distinction between "tool" and "collaborator" becomes murky in this case.
 If we credit a human research assistant under supervision, why not credit an AI assistant performing the same function, as long as new knowledge or findings have been developed?
 In other words, as far as advancing knowledge and the state-of-the-art is concerned, should it matter if a scholarly work is a human-human or human-AI collaboration?

 However, I acknowledge the counterarguments: \begin{itemize} \item AI lacks intent, understanding, and responsibility. \item AI cannot defend its contributions or verify correctness. \item Coauthorship implies accountability that AI cannot bear. \item There are practical issues with copyright and legal responsibility \end{itemize}